rohitpaul1998/Data-Analysis-Projects/README.md

 4. Designed efficient data preparation pipelines to extract, transform and load data from staging tables into the integration schema using Alteryx that led to a increase in processing time by 10%
 5. Created BI reports in Power BI to visualize data, incur actionable insights and presented a story that can make effective business decisions

+***Note:*** Check "New York City Food Inspection Analysis" folder.
+Inside the folder, you will have a readme file which will showcase the Visualization Reports and Dashboard.

 ____________________________________________________________________________________________________________________________________________________________________

 **Disease Diagnosis and Medic Recommendation System**